niuye8911/rapidlib-linux/docs/walkthrough.md

 > A **single** knob controls the number of iterations of the <em>Monte-Carlo</em> simulation for each swaption.

-## Preparation
+## 0) Preparation
 The code needed for the walk-through has been provided.

-1) Check out the original source code for [swaptions](https://github.com/niuye8911/rapidlib-linux/tree/master/walkthrough/orig)
+1) Check out the original source code for [swaptions](https://github.com/niuye8911/rapidlib-linux/tree/master/walkthrough/orig) and compile it with command "make".

-2) Build RAPID(C) library and locate the static library .a
+2) Refer to the README to [Build](https://github.com/niuye8911/rapidlib-linux) RAPID(C) library and locate the static library .a

 3) Check out the [instrumented code](https://github.com/niuye8911/rapidlib-linux/tree/master/walkthrough/instrumented)